-After four years as Associate Provost, I returned for the 2014-15 year both to the classroom and to my Menippean roots, laying the groundwork for a wide-ranging literary study, Panopticon: A History of Menippean Satire.
+After four years as Associate Provost, I returned in the 2014-15 year both to the classroom and to my Menippean roots, laying the groundwork for a wide-ranging literary study, Panopticon: A History of Menippean Satire.
 I am currently completing a translation of the Greek story The Ass as an on-line complement to my translation of The Golden Ass.

 In courses in Classical Civilization, I present broad literary and historical topics that both demonstrate the nature of influential Classical traditions and illustrate their transformations in the late classical and early medieval periods: Tales of Troy; The Ancient Romance; The Ancient Landscape; The Life and Death of the Ancient City.
 I also teach a full range of language courses in Greek and Latin, from the elementary level through intermediate courses in specific authors to advanced classes in intensive reading and prose composition; I have also directed tutorials in Coptic.

 - 2009.
 Apuleius: The Tale of Cupid and Psyche.
 Translated, with introduction and notes.
 Hackett Publishing Company.